apache/skywalking/docs/en/debugging/query-tracing.md

-# The OAP Query Tracing
+# Tracing MQE Execution
-SkyWalking OAP provides the query tracing service to help users to debug and diagnose the query performance for the SkyWalking backend self.
+SkyWalking OAP provides the metrics query tracing to help users debug and diagnose the query performance for the SkyWalking backend self.

 ## Tracing Structure
 - Trace